 Funnel Cakes

-Funnel Cakes are crispy, golden swirls of fried batter topped with powdered sugar—just like at carnivals and county fairs.
-This simple batter comes together fast and fries at about 360°F.
+Funnel Cakes are the iconic crispy, golden swirls of fried batter you get at carnivals and county fairs.
+This easy recipe uses a simple batter and fries at about 360°F.

-Serve them hot with a snowy dusting of powdered sugar, or add optional toppings like cinnamon sugar, fruit sauce, or a drizzle of maple syrup.
+Serve them hot with a generous dusting of powdered sugar, or try cinnamon sugar, fruit toppings, or maple syrup.

+Funnel Cakes